socialvibe/truex-ads-docs/bluescript-reference.md

 ```
 </details>

-#### Base Behavior Properties

-For each event, an array of **actions** can be defined.
+For each event, an array of behavior **actions** can be defined.
 BlueScript elements can define any number of behavior actions for any number of events.

 Property | Default | Description
 --- | --- | ---